Working with accountants, bookkeepers and tax agents

 Chartered accountants are qualified professionals who have completed degree-level study along with workplace experience and a professional competence program.
 A chartered accountant will have greater experience and knowledge and be able to add value to your business from the start.
 They can help you plan for growth and manage tasks such as getting a loan or audits.

-Tax accountants must be registered with the Tax Practitioners Board.
+Tax accountants must be registered with the TPB.
 Search the tax practitioner register to make sure your accountant is registered.

 Accountants who aren't certified, chartered, or registered can do basic bookkeeping, tax preparation and general financial management, but you should be aware of their limitations.
 Ensure you do your research and choose an accountant that meets your needs.